jjaw89/fall-2024-smash-melee-top-8-prediction/README.md

 * Keeping track of how often any pair of players (player_1, player_2) have played before, and tossing the results of their last ten matches in as a list of features.

 We again trained an XGBoost model on the above list of features, and we obtain a small but noticeable (and evidently statistically significant) increase in accuracy.
+All models are finally tested on data from 2024, and the number of data points in the test set is quite large (in the hundreds of thousands), hence the fairly small 95% confidence intervals.

 | **Models / Accuracy**              | All sets      | Top 8 sets    |
 |------------------------------------|---------------|---------------|